 Broccoli Gratin with Swiss and Parmesan pictured above.
 Most everyone in my family would love this for a Thanksgiving veggie, and I've made it several times through the years.
 (Although truthfully, there are some of my brothers and sisters who would still vote for the Thanksgiving Broccoli with Cheese Sauce I used to make years ago.)

-This is a photo I'm not crazy about, but this recipe for Roasted Green Beans with Mushrooms, Balsamic, and Parmesan has been pinned 1.43 million times with the current photo, so apparently a lot of people think these beans look good!
+I"m happy to have a new photo for Roasted Green Beans with Mushrooms, Balsamic, and Parmesan that hve been pinned 1.5+ million times!
 And I promise, you'll love this way of roasting green beans if you try it.

 I absolutely adore this recipe for Roasted Brussels Sprouts with Balsamic, Parmesan, and Pine Nuts, and I've made this over and over.
 This is the recipe that got me to reconsider brussels sprouts, and now I love them when they're roasted or pan-fried.

 The brussels sprouts recipe I'm currently swooning over is this Roasted Brussels Sprouts with Avocado and Pecans.
 If you like all three of those ingredients, you can't go wrong with this recipe.
 My family has a few brussels sprouts avoiders, but I'm going to make this for the few of us who love them.(More for us!)

 I've also made these Garlic-Roasted Green Beans with Shallots and Almonds several times for Thanksgiving.
 Don't skip the shallots because the crispy roasted shallots are what makes this special.

 Another brussels sprouts favorite is this recipe for Shredded and Roasted Brussels Sprouts with Toasted Almonds and Parmesan.
 This was so good I ate about half of it after I took that photo!